djangocon/2019.djangocon.eu/hugo_site/content/speaker-mentors.md

 ## Community

-Because we're not just looking for any old tech talk – we're looking for talks from, by, and about our community.
+We're not just looking for any old tech talk – we're looking for talks from, by, and about our community.
 No issue relating to Django and the Django community is too big or too small to warrant a talk slot, open slots permitting.

 Now, we know that submitting a talk can be nerve-wracking even for experienced speakers, and even more so to people who are inexperienced.
 Since we want to invite everybody to feel comfortable to submit talks, we'd like to introduce our speaker mentors – wonderful people who are experienced speakers, and who'll be happy to offer help and advice regarding your talks.
 They can help you to formulate a vague idea, or be a sounding board on the best direction you could develop a talk that's already half way done.